 Golden Dagger Mine, Postbridge

-This part of the moors is filled with colour in the spring and summer, but we love it best in the autumn, with the last of the purple heather making a final stand against the barren landscape and bleak weather.
+This part of the moors is filled with colour in the spring and summer, but I love it best in the autumn, with the last of the purple heather making a final stand against the barren landscape and bleak weather.
 The area is filled with things to explore, from old mine entrances and stone ruins to bogs and gnarly, lichen-covered woods.

 Scanniclift Copse Nature Reserve, Shaldon

-Just down the road from Bel’s parents’, Scanniclift is where we head to for dog walks in the spring.
+Just down the road from my parents’, Scanniclift is where we head for dog walks in the spring.
 April is the best time to go, as the woods are bursting with bluebells and the wild garlic is flowering.
 It’s only a short walk, following a narrow path through the trees, but can be made into more of a trip by going to the nearby pub for lunch.
 Keep an eye out for massive ant nests and glimpses of deer through the trees.

 Bellever Forest, Postbridge